Budapest derby: Ferencváros and Újpest rivalry

 In 1971, the purple and whites won their third consecutive league title, after finishing 2 points above Ferencváros.
-In 1973 the league trophy returned to the Megyeri road for the fifth consecutive season.
+In 1973 the league trophy returned to the Megyeri út for the fifth consecutive season.
 Ferencváros finished second, being 5 points away from their arch rivals.
 In 1974, the two teams again finished in the top 2 spots, with Újpest winning the league, 3 points above Ferencváros.
 In 1976, FTC finally managed to finish above Újpest, who achieved a bronze-medal and won their first league title since 1968.
 In spite of this, Újpest beat Ferencváros 3-8 that season at the Népstadion, which was their largest margin of victory in the history of the derby up to that point.
 In 1977, both teams were within reach of another league-title, but had to watch, as it was another club from the capital, Vasas, who ended up champions.
-Also in 1977, the biggest rivals of Pest met in the Hungarian Cup Final, with Ferencváros beating Újpest 3‐2, after being in front 3 times.
+Also in 1977, the biggest rivals of Pest met in the Hungarian cup final, with Ferencváros beating Újpest 3‐2, after being in front 3 times.
 This was the first time in 43 years, that Ferencváros and Újpest encountered each other in a cup final.
 In 1979, Újpest won their 9th national championships of the decade, after finishing 3 points above the green and whites.
 During the season, Ferencváros sought revenge for the 3–8 loss they had suffered 3 years prior, and beat Újpest 7‐1.

 In October 1980, Újpest defeated FTC 0‐3 in the 9th district.
-This is the highest ever attended game at Üllői Út, with 35,000 people being present.
-In 1981, Ferencváros won their 23rd first Division title, while Újpest finished 8th, their worst since 1955.
+This is the highest ever attended game at Üllői út, with 35,000 people being present.
+In 1981, Ferencváros won their 23rd First Division title, while Újpest finished 8th, their worst since 1955.
 In 1982, Ferencváros defeated Újpest 5‐0, after a hat-trick from László Szokolai.
 Both teams had a regression of form, and achieved their worst-ever league positions up to that point.
-In 1985, FTC finished 13th,while Újpest finished 11th in 1986.
+In 1985, FTC finished 13th, while Újpest finished 11th in 1986.
 Ferencváros spent 5 consecutive seasons outside the top 3, however, Újpest achieved a bronze and a silver medal, and came within 3 points of winning the championship in 1987.
-In 1989, Ferencváros were close to winning the 1st division, but came up just short of Budapest Honvéd.
+In 1989, Ferencváros were close to winning the 1st Division, but came up just short of Budapest Honvéd.